LumaRay/test-hash/README.md

 Everywhere release x64 configurations has been used.

-__"Tree size"__ means size of pointer arrays in the top lovel of hash map and in the consequent layers.
+__"Tree size"__ means size of pointer arrays in the top level of hash map and in the consequent layers.

 So __3\*8+7 / 1\*8-4__ means 3 bytes plus 7 bits of key data will be used for addressing the top pointer array of the hash tree, while 1 byte minus 4 bits of subsequent key data will be used for addressing pointer arrays of the lower levels of the hash tree.